Solutions of massive gravity theories in constant scalar invariant geometries: Discussion and conclusion

-To summarise, we have obtain all homogeneous spaces, solutions of the TMG, NMG and GMG field equations (with cosmological constant), at least formally.
-We classified them according to canonical representations of the structure constants obtained by Lorentz transformations.
-To obtain the explicit expression of the metric, we still have to solve an elementary algebraic problem, as this was explicitly demonstrated in subsection \ref{coord.repr.SII} for the type SII, which consists to find the linear transformation that maps the expressions of the structure tensor density and the structure vector obtained on their usual canonical expression, i.e. express the frame in the coordinate basis ($\theta^a[x^\mu]$) as linear combination of the canonical one or to directly integrate the expressions of the right invariant forms.
+To summarise, we have obtained all locally homogeneous spaces, solutions of the TMG, NMG and GMG field equations (with cosmological constant), at least formally.
+We have classified them according to canonical representations of the structure constants obtained by Lorentz transformations, and for anti-de Sitter geometries we have discussed the appearance of a tachyonic massive mode of the graviton.
+To obtain the explicit expressions of the metrics, we still have to solve an elementary algebraic problem that consists of finding the linear transformation that maps the expressions of the structure tensor density and the structure vector from which we start on their usual canonical expressions, i.e. express the one--forms defining our coframe as linear combination of the canonical ones.
+We may also directly integrate the expressions of the right invariant forms.
+Both approaches are explicitly illustrated in subsection \ref{coord.repr.SII}, { for solutions with structure tensor densities of} types $III$ and $SII$.

-We also have determined the Petrov types of the traceless Ricci tensor, the Cotton--York tensor and the traceless $K_{\mu\nu}$ tensor of all Lorentzian 3-dimensional homogeneous geometries, which proves to be a useful tool to recognize equivalent solutions: for instance solutions of TMG, which are of Petrov type D, are biaxially squashed $AdS_3$ geometries \cite{CPS1}.
+We have also determined the Petrov types of the traceless Ricci tensor, the Cotton--York tensor and the traceless $K_{\mu\nu}$ tensor of all Lorentzian three-dimensional homogeneous geometries, which proves to be a useful tool to recognize equivalent solutions: for instance solutions of TMG, which are of Petrov type D, are biaxially squashed $AdS_3$ geometries \cite{CPS1}.